Search Ashworth College

 Although there’s no simple answer for everyone, this is the most important question during the process of returning to school.
-Whether you’re looking to increase your earning potential or simply build your knowledge within a subject or field, higher education offers unlimited potential in helping you grow along your life journey.
+Whether you’re looking to increase your earning potential or simply build your knowledge within a subject or field, higher education can offer much potential in helping you grow along your life journey.

 If you were wondering about your financial future and earning potential with a college degree, there’s good news: according to a report from Georgetown University’s Center on Education and the Workforce, college graduates earn 84 percent more than high school graduates, earning around one million dollars more throughout their careers than people who stopped their education with a high school diploma.

 Understanding what type of education will help you reach your goals is a big part of determining whether going to school as an adult is worth it.
 There are many options available whether you want to stay in the same career path or switch completely.
-Carefully evaluate the differences between associate’s, bachelor’s, master’s, and doctoral programs.
-And, remember there are also certificates and other short-term programs that may be just as valuable in your career.
+Carefully evaluate the differences between associate, bachelor’s, master’s, and doctoral programs.
+Remember, there are also certificates and other short-term programs that may be just as valuable in your career.

-Taking the time to review – or make – your budget and do some forecasting is crucial.
+Taking the time to review (or make) your budget and do some financial forecasting is crucial.
 You may choose to meet with a financial advisor or strategize on your own or with family.
 These steps will help you think through your options for paying for college while balancing other financial responsibilities.